mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 These, like the crane on top of the vehicle, are intended to assist a project once the vehicle is in situ.
-The crane is occasionally used to rescue other vehicles or reposition equipment but for the most part the F-500 acts as a command centre and brain, sitting at the centre of a web of power take-off cables feeding everything from lights to heavy earthmoving equipment.
+The crane is occasionally used to rescue other vehicles or reposition equipment but for the most part the F-500 acts as a command center and brain, sitting at the center of a web of power take-off cables feeding everything from lights to heavy earthmoving equipment.

 Behind the cab is a small living area with bunks for up to eight people,